Friends of Flora - Get Involved

 Become an Active Volunteer

-The creditable progress that Friends of Flora have made in their special corner of Kahurangi National Park is a legacy from their dedicated team of volunteers that have contributed enthusiasm, skills and time to the betterment of its flora and fauna over many years.
+Everything Friends of Flora has achieved in this special corner of Kahurangi National Park is down to the hard mahi of a dedicated team of volunteers that have contributed enthusiasm, skill and time over many years.

-Friends of Flora recently introduced a dedicated training trap line, enabling new but inexperienced volunteers to gain confidence in trapping protocols and off-track work, in the varied terrain of the Flora.
-Following their accreditation they would be expected to work within the various trapping teams, and could progress to becoming a leader on their own line.
+Friends of Flora has a dedicated training trap line, enabling new but inexperienced volunteers to gain confidence in trapping protocols and off-track work, in the varied terrain of the Flora.
+Following their induction, volunteers join existing trapping teams, and can progress to being a trapping Line Leader.

-Footprint tracking tunnels (FTTS) are utilised as overnight snapshots to monitor rodent and mustelid numbers - particularly important in pre and post beech mast periods.
+Footprint tracking tunnels (FTT) are utilised as overnight snapshots to monitor rodent activity - particularly important in pre and post beech mast periods.

-Survey and monitoring work is usually undertaken as a group, and both contribute to a broadening in environmental knowledge and skills - together with the satisfaction of working with like-minded conservationists.
+Survey and monitoring work is usually undertaken as a group, and contributes to a broadening in environmental knowledge and skills - together with the satisfaction of working with like-minded conservationists.

 The alpine monitoring is undertaken during the warmer months on the Arthur Range, and provides a wonderful window to the varied flora, and the karst rock formation, that make this National Park, and the Flora, so special.

-If you have the enthusiasm to become a member of the Friends of Flora team, and are prepared to assist with a long-term commitment to contribute towards their work in the National Park, then we would like to hear from you, here.
+If you have the enthusiasm to become a member of the Friends of Flora team, and want to contribute towards our work in the National Park, then we would like to hear from you, here.

 Become a Supporter